 In Part 1, the naïve Text-to-SQL approach sent 8,414 tokens of schema context to generate 16 tokens of SQL - a 526:1 input-to-output ratio.
-This post engineers the fix: a deterministic schema pruner that selects only the tables relevant to each query, with no LLM dependency.
+This post engineers the fix: a deterministic schema pruner - context engineering at the schema layer - that selects only the tables relevant to each query, with no LLM dependency.

 TL;DR: A deterministic schema pruner, using FK graph traversal and 3-layer entity resolution, reduces context by 93% on average across 15 benchmark queries against a 35-table schema.
 Mean recall is 1.00 (every needed table is selected), mean precision is 0.93 (minimal extra tables).
 No LLM calls.
 Fully reproducible.
 The implementation is ~500 lines of Python with one external dependency (